My Young Life Matters:

 1-hour Writing Consultation $125.00

-*The book award ceremony will take place on Saturday, November 28, 2020, in Atlanta, Ga.
+*The book award ceremony will take place in the winter of 2020, in Atlanta, Ga.
 More details to come or virtually depending on the status of Covid-19.

 100 African American Children's Author Application